stoyan-stoyanov/transformers-calculator/README.md

 Live demo available here: https://transformers-calculator.vercel.app

 ## Introduction
-Transformer Calculator is a web application designed to estimate the training time for transformer models based on various input parameters.
+Transformer Calculator is a web application that can help you estimate the training time for transformer models based on various input parameters.
 It's built using React and React Bootstrap, and it is inspired from this [blog post](https://medium.com/@dzmitrybahdanau/the-flops-calculus-of-language-model-training-3b19c1f025e4).

 If you are developing LLM apps check out [LLMFlows](https://github.com/stoyan-stoyanov/llmflows).